mrmlnc/vscode-csscomb/README.md

 You can read more about available options [in docs](https://github.com/csscomb/csscomb.js/blob/master/doc/options.md).

+## Changelog

+See the [Releases section of our GitHub project](https://github.com/mrmlnc/vscode-csscomb/releases) for changelogs for each release version.

 ## License

 This software is released under the terms of the MIT license.